Joseph-Christopher-Morris/mobile-first-marketing-website/content/services/website-hosting-migration.md

 ## Why Move to AWS Hosting

-**Save Hundreds Each Year:** Most clients go from £550 per year on Wix or GoDaddy to just £108 per year with AWS hosting.
+**Enterprise Performance at DIY Prices:** Wix Light costs £9 per month (£108 per year).
+My AWS hosting is similar in price but delivers enterprise-grade speed, better SEO, and personal support.

 **Instant Speed Boost:** Faster pages mean more visitors stay, more calls come in, and more sales happen.

 **Zero Downtime:** Your site stays live while we migrate everything behind the scenes.

-**No Tech Stress:** We manage the setup, security, and maintenance.
+**No Tech Stress:** I manage the setup, security, and maintenance.
 You enjoy the results.

 ---